Environments¶

 parameter

-mamba env create -f env.yml --prefix /projects/env
+conda env create -f env-example.yml --prefix /projects/env/env-example

 and to activate it :

-Updating an existing environment with a configuration file¶
+Updating an existing environment with a configuration file

-environment), but it doesn’t have xarray
+environment, or another default workspace environment), but it doesn’t have xarray

 and geopandas